 The Portfolios are nevertheless, in principle, subject to a subscription tax (taxe d'abonnement) levied at the rate of 0.05% per annum based on its NAV at the end of the relevant quarter, calculated and paid quarterly.
-A reduced subscription tax rate of 0.01% per annum is however applicable to any Portfolio whose exclusive object is the collective investment in money market instruments, the placing of deposits with credit institutions, or both.
+A reduced subscription tax rate of 0.01% per annum is however applicable to any Portfolio authorised as money market funds in accordance with Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds, hereinafter "Regulation (EU) 2017/1131"", without prejudice to Article 175, letter b) of the 2010 Law.
 A reduced subscription tax rate of 0.01% per annum is also applicable to any Portfolio or Share Class provided that their shares are only held by one or more institutional investors within the meaning of article 174 of the 2010 Law (an "Institutional Investor").